 WHEREAS, Peter Francisco served his nation and the Commonwealth of Virginia with great distinction and made important contributions to the history of our Commonwealth and nation; and

-WHEREAS, since 1973, the Virginia General Assembly has honored Peter Francisco’s service to our Commonwealth and nation by annually recognizing March 15th as Peter Francisco Day;
+WHEREAS, the Commonwealth of Virginia is proud to honor Peter Francisco’s service to our Commonwealth and nation by recognizing March 15th as Peter Francisco Day;